mannyray/nordvpn-gnome/README.md

 7. (Bonus) In `Ubuntu > Show applications > Startup Applications Preferences` then add `Command`: `nordvpn connect`.
 Now on every boot up, you will auto connect to nordvpn.

+This was tested on Ubuntu 18.04 with Gnome version `3.28.2`.
+Argos version from 2017 [commit](https://github.com/p-e-w/argos/tree/08265c60783eecd25f68b32b0367dd87eb47bd35) since newer versions did not work.
+To use older version, replace the contents of `argos@pew.worldwidemann.com` in step 2.

 ## Behaviour